ibm-cloud-docs/account/iam-service-roles.md

 | Editor | As an editor, you can view, create, edit, and delete access groups including adding or removing users from the groups. |
 | Viewer | As a viewer, you can view access groups and its members. |
 {: row-headers}
-{: caption="Platform roles - IAM Access Groups" caption-side="top"}
+{: caption="Table 72.
+Platform roles - IAM Access Groups" caption-side="top"}
 {: tab-title="Platform roles"}
 {: tab-group="iam-groups"}
 {: class="simple-tab-table"}